 This course is designed as a capstone course for students in their final year of study in the 120-credit psychology degree.
-(This program is pending approval by Alberta Advanced Education and Technology.)
 Students will conduct a research project in an area of psychology, under consultation with a supervisor.
 Students will be required to write a formal research proposal, carry out a research project, write up a manuscript-style paper of the research and present it to their peers.
 Students will also reflect on and discuss current issues in the area of psychology.